wlonk/arcadia/2015-02-post-playtest-2-outline.md

         stress-break?
 Does this impinge on "vice" (dark passion) territory?
         Could I simplify passions to make both fit?
 How does that related to the passion game?
+      - Here's the thing to do: you spend willpower to get effects.
+It's not HP; it's effect-scale-juice.
   - Face card powers that can make massive turnarounds if used in the right way at the right time.
 May allow sudden drains or returns of willpower, etc.